blamejoel/tech-toolbox/README.md

 * Since the toolbox would contain potentially confidential information, it would need to be accessible within the company intranet ONLY.
-* Due to lack of access rights to network servers and settings, the toolbox would need to be as "barebones" as possible since server-side interpretor would not be an option.
+* Due to lack of access rights to network servers and settings, the toolbox would need to be as "barebones" as possible since server-side interpreter would not be an option.
 All files for the toolkit would be loaded in a browser and hosted on company SharePoint server so that http:// access would be possible.
 * The toolbox should have a "clean" or minimilstic design in order to appeal